Strange Creatures (band)

-The Strange Creatures is a Filipino alternative dream-pop band from the Philippines, formed in January 2013.
+The Strange Creatures is a Filipino alternative dream-pop band from Manila, formed in January 2013.
 The band currently consists of vocalist Jon Tamayo, keyboardist Megumi Acorda, bassist Bam Butalid, drummer Ryan Rillorta, and guitarists Tan Evangelista & Tobit Rubio.

 History

 Formerly known as “The Charmless Man and his Strange Creatures” the original group was led by singer-songwriter Jon Tamayo and Tobit Rubio.

 Releases

 The Strange Creatures was featured at the South East Asia (SEA Indie) and Kuala Lumpur’s TimeOut Magazine.
 In 2014, they have distributed their debut EP Stargazer in the UK-based Dufflecoat Records.

 In April 2013, they released their first Single entitled, "Stargazer".
 The song became an internet hit in the Philippines and received positive reviews from several music blog sites.
 It was also included in SEA Indie and Manila based music blog site, Vandals On The Wall’s pan-Asian indie compilation, ERASING MEMORIES: A Vandals On The Wall x SEA Indie Mixtape.